Surging US megacap stocks leave some wondering when to cash out

 "We had this big run and the essential question is, do you believe it's going to continue or do you believe things are going to return to the mean?" said Peter Tuz, president of Chase Investment Counsel.

 Excitement over advances in artificial intelligence is a key factor fueling gains in megacap stocks.
-Big movers include shares of Nvidia, which are up 170% this year, while Apple and Microsoft, the top two U.S. companies by market value, have both climbed about 39%.
+Big movers include shares of Nvidia, which are up about 170% this year, while Apple and Microsoft, the top two U.S. companies by market value, have both climbed nearly 40%.

 Jay Hatfield, CEO of hedge fund InfraCap, believes excitement over AI will keep boosting megacap stocks.
 He is overweight megacaps, including Nvidia, Microsoft and Google-parent Alphabet.